Floorp-Projects/Floorp/testing/geckodriver/README.md

 #### <code>--marionette-port <var>PORT</var></code>

-Port to use for connecting to the Marionette remote protocol.
-By default it will pick a free port assigned by the system.
+Selects the port for geckodriver’s connection to the [Marionette] remote protocol.

+In the default mode where geckodriver starts and manages the Firefox process, it will pick a free port assigned by the system and set the `marionette.port` preference in the profile.

+When [`--connect-existing`] is used and the Firefox process is not under geckodriver’s control, it will simply connect to <var>PORT</var>.

+[`--connect-existing`]: #connect-existing

 #### <code>-p <var>PORT</var></code>/<code>--port <var>PORT</var></code>

 Port to use for the WebDriver server.
 Defaults to 4444.

 A helpful trick is that it is possible to bind to 0 to get the system to atomically assign a free port.

 #### <code>--jsdebugger</code>